by Dr. Lawrence Wilson

 2. Toxin elimination.
 An allergic reaction can be a way the body violently tries to throw off toxic substances.
 Examples are sneezing, coughing, diarrhea, or a skin rash.

 3. Together, the above constitute a form of preventive health care.
-One becomes a little more like a wild animal that is sensitive enough to be able to identify safe water and safe food.
+One becomes a little more like a wild animal that, for example, is sensitive enough to identify safe water and safe food.